Are you suffering from Migraine headaches?

 We have found that many of our patients suffer from pain throughout their lives, but find a way to push through it despite the recurring episodes.

-Migraines can also affect your social life.
+Migraines can also affect social life.
 Some dread receiving invitations to functions because there is no certainty they can attend.

 What do our patients tell us?